 Our Scholarship Program is one of many great involvement opportunities the Texas Exes Austin Chapter offers alumni.
-We raise funds year-round through our Orange & White Kickoff Party, Texas Independence Day Party, Sponsorships, Raffles, and Silent Auctions to give awards to the best and brighest Austin area high school students who choose to attend UT.
+We raise funds year-round through our Orange & White Kickoff Party, Texas Independence Day Celebration, Sponsorships, Raffles, and Silent Auctions to give awards to the best and brightest Austin area high school students who choose to attend UT.
 Texas Exes volunteer readers select our scholarship winners!

 Texas Exes Austin Chapter Scholarships